scar1377/intro-week-solution/day_1/1_git/notes_part_1.md

 ## Storing content

-We can store content on the timeline by creating distinct snapshots that show us the content of our files and directories at a given moment in time.
+We can store content on our project timeline by creating distinct snapshots that show us the content of our files and directories at a given moment in time.

 ### Working directory

-The working directory refers to all the files and directories that we have immediate access to.
+The working directory refers to all the files and directories that we have immediate access to in our project.
+Typically the working directory will be all the files and directories you can inspect in your code editor.
 Suppose I start a project with an empty directory (a directory containing no sub-directories or files) and then I run `git init`. `git init` will create a new **empty git repository**.
 An empty git repository is one that does not yet store content from our files and folders.
-Suppose we create a new directory `new_project` that will contain all the data for a project.
+Suppose we create a new directory `new_project` that will contain all the data for a project:

 ```terminal
 $ mkdir new_project